afhpayne/adm/README.md

 <br><br>
 ## Notes:

-adm uses xinit, and it looks for xinitrc files in /etc/X11/xinit/ in Linux or /usr/local/etc/X11/xinit in FreeBSD
+adm uses startx and it looks for xinitrc files in /etc/X11/xinit/ in Linux or /usr/local/etc/X11/xinit in FreeBSD
 * these files should be called xinitrc.name_of_wm
 * there's a template in that folder to build from - most window managers startup by adding the final line:
     ```